TSGPL/firebot-home-assistant/README.md

 ## Known Issues
 - Can't use custom variables in the color field inside the Light Effect
+- Firebot uses cached Home Assistant URL instead of the one provided.

 ## Credits
 Due to this being our first Firebot Script.
 Not all, but a lot of the scripts are based on or copied from other projects.
 So it only felt right to credit them here!